ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Road to decentralization.
 ETHLend introduces the following roadmap adopting changes, improvements and governance to ETHLend:</p>

 1. ETHLend DAPP v.
-1.0  May 2017
+1.0 on May 2017
-2. White Paper on ETHLend  June 2017
+2. White Paper on ETHLend on June 2017
-3. Token Sale Smart Contract Testing  July 2017
+3. Token Sale Smart Contract Testing on July 2017
-4. Token Sale  August-September 2017
+4. Token Sale on August-September 2017
-5. Swiss Foundation or Swiss LLC  October 2017
+5. Swiss Foundation or Swiss LLC on October 2017
-6. CRE Trading on Exchanges  November 2017
+6. CRE Trading on Exchanges on November 2017
-7. Relocation to Zug, Switzerland  January 2018
+7. Relocation to Zug, Switzerland on January 2018
-8. New Recruits on the ETHLend Team  February 2018
+8. New Recruits on the ETHLend Team on February 2018
-9. Opening Proposition Forum for Token Holders  May 2018
+9. Opening Proposition Forum for Token Holders on May 2018
-10. Creating and Testing Democracy DAO  November 2018
+10. Creating and Testing Democracy DAO on November 2018
-11. Voting on Proposition Deployed  May 2019
+11. Voting on Proposition Deployed on May 2019
-12. Vesting for CRE Ends  August-September 2019
+12. Vesting for CRE Ends on August-September 2019

 <h1>6.
 Token Sale</h1>